CivicActions/ssp-toolkit/docs/ssp.md

 ### CM-3 (2): Test / Validate / Document Changes

-> The organization tests, validates, and documents changes to the information system before implementing the changes on the operational system.

 ##### CivicActions

 CivicActions tests and validates changes to the system before implementing the changes in production.
 Changes are documented as code and comments in the git source code version control system.
 Any changes made to system are first captured in a separate development branch of git that is used to create a pull request, which is reviewed for quality and security control before being merged into the master branch of the repository.

 ### CM-4: Security Impact Analysis

-> The organization analyzes changes to the information system to determine potential security impacts prior to change implementation.

 ##### CivicActions